StudyFrenchSpanish

 A significant advantage of speaking the Spanish language is the unfettered access to many countries with their unique cultures.

-It will also help speakers note the difference between the languages’ varying cultures and accents among the different countries where it is spoken.
+It will also help speakers note the difference between the languages’ varying cultures and accents among the countries where it is spoken.

 In its primary sense, the language connects the art, music, Spanish cinemas, and literature of these nations.